Welcome to the Northants Bird Ringing Group

 Friday, 24 January 2025

-Supporting RSPB Big Garden Birdwatch
+Supporting the RSPB, Big Garden Birdwatch

 On 19th January members of Northants Ringing Group supported the RSPB Big Garden Birdwatch event held at Stanwick Lakes.